 - One-Man Army: Most warriors end up being this.
 With high HP and damage they can destroy whole armies without any units.
 Mages and Rangers can be that too, though they're much more fragile and have to rely on specific tactics.
 Mages use summons and crowd-control spells while Rangers uses hit-and-run.
 Commanders, unlike others, benefit from skills affecting the entire army and can hire more troops, so they're almost useless on their own.

 - Order Versus Chaos: Major theme in the setting.
 The once whole world of Eador is now shattered into many shards that slowly get consumed by Chaos.
 Demons are the creatures of Chaos that seek to further this process, and establishing strong order on your shard is one way to deterr them.

 - Our Dwarves Are All the Same: Yep.
-Their rivalry with elves is really prononunced only in backstory, and otherwise not that noiceable, but apart from that they're as same as it gets.
+Their rivalry with elves is really prononunced only in the backstory, and otherwise not that noiceable, but apart from that they're as same as it gets.